Cherreads

 'Do you always run away when you are losing?'
 Alia's cheerful voice came from afar.
 'Is that your secret?
 Run until you win?'

-With everything he got, he threw her backwards horizontally to the ground.
-She flew fast, and she flew far on an impossible trajectory, remaining on the same height the whole time.
-Trees were rushing by on both sides of Alia, who could only hope that none stood in her path as it would surely have shatter all of her bones.
-Ahrden teleported behind the flying rogue and stopped her so suddenly that at first, she thought she had hit a tree.
-With the air knocked out of her lunges, he let her slip to the ground while she was struggling to breathe.
+With everything he had, he threw her backwards, horizontally, to the ground.
+She flew fast, and she flew far on an impossible trajectory, remaining at the same height the whole time.
+Trees were rushing by on both sides of Alia, who could only hope that none stood in her path, as it would surely have shattered all of her bones.
+Ahrden teleported behind the flying rogue and stopped her so suddenly that at first she thought she had hit a tree.
+With the air knocked out of her lungs, he let her slip to the ground while she was struggling to breathe.

 The moment she was able to, she reached for her daggers.
-She had not looked up yet, but she knew that Ahrden was right above her, what she didn't yet fully understand that Ahrden was in control now.
-As she closed her fingers around the hilt of her daggers, she cried out in pain and surprise at the burning hot touch of the weapons.
+She had not looked up yet, but she knew that Ahrden was right above her.
+What she didn't yet fully understand was that Ahrden was in control now.
+As she closed her fingers around the hilts of her daggers, she cried out in pain and surprise at the burning-hot touch of the weapons.

 Alia was extremely skilled in hand-to-hand combat, and her technique relied on speed so heavily that Ahrden was barely able to keep up with her.
 She performed multiple smaller jabs that were all connected in one fluent dance, but Ahrden managed to block or evade them all.
 He was able to join her dance and pick up the rhythm, but it was a lot harder to counter her attacks than the slow but more powerful blows of a warrior.

-Alia grunted under the attacks that she blocked and a few even connected forcing her to back away.
-Ahrden didn't hurt her, nor was that his goal, he just wanted to show to her that besides what he was best at he could also hold his ground in her game.
-As a last-ditch effort, she kicked high up at his head, which did surprise him, but he could move out of its way.
-When he did, he saw that Alia only wanted to put some distance between them and when she did, she reached for the, now cooled down, daggers grabbed them and leapt at him again.
+Alia grunted under the attacks that she blocked, and a few even connected, forcing her to back away.
+Ahrden didn't hurt her, nor was that his goal; he just wanted to show her that, besides what he was best at, he could also hold his ground in her game.
+As a last-ditch effort, she kicked high at his head, which did surprise him, but he could move out of its way.
+When he did, he saw that Alia only wanted to put some distance between them, and when she did, she reached for the now cooled-down daggers, grabbed them, and leapt at him again.

 When Ahrden sent Alia through the woods moments earlier, he had her wrapped in his power and accelerated her somewhat evenly.
-This time, however, the trapped arcane was release suddenly, and although it only sent her a short distance away, it took a lot greater toll on her compared to the other occasion.
-She couldn't even guess where had her daggers flew, and although they were her pride possessions, at that moment, they were of little concern to her.
+This time, however, the trapped arcane was released suddenly, and although it only sent her a short distance away, it took a far greater toll on her compared to the other occasion.
+She couldn't even guess where her daggers had flown, and although they were her prized possessions, at that moment they were of little concern to her.
 After she came to a stop, she lay there motionless, trying to get her thoughts straight.
 Knowing that Ahrden would give her the time she needed to get up, she took another moment to compose herself.
 While she was doing all of that, she also secretly took out two other hidden knives from her boots, and as she stood up, she hid them behind her arms.
 When she looked up, she felt like dropping them after seeing the brightly flaring blue tendrils of arcane power swirling around the arms of Ahrden, who was murmuring the words of some great spell while walking towards her.
 Alia knew how futile her effort would be, but she still threw both daggers at the mage with flawless precision.
-Ahrden didn't even look up as the small blades bounced off the invisible shield of arcane which only flared up to become visible when the daggers hit its surface.
+Ahrden didn't even look up as the small blades bounced off the invisible shield of arcane, which only flared up to become visible when the daggers hit its surface.

 Alia wanted to run, but as she thought of the idea, Ahrden looked up, straight at her.
 Bright blue fire was burning in his eyes, flaring vividly, which frightened her dearly.
-She didn't know what was coming, but she knew that the only chance she had surviving was if Ahrden wished it so.
+She didn't know what was coming, but she knew that the only chance she had of surviving was if Ahrden wished it so.
 Ahrden shot up his arms with palms facing her, and a wide beam of blinding blue arcane power shot at Alia with incredible speed.
 She crouched down and covered her head instinctively, but deep down, she knew that it was all over.
-Maybe she took the fight more seriously than she should have.
-Perhaps it wasn't clear for Ahrden that deep down, she didn't mean to harm him, that she knew he would be able to fend off all of her attacks.
-Maybe she sent the wrong message to him all along by being too hostile and too aggressive.
+Maybe she had taken the fight more seriously than she should have.
+Perhaps it wasn't clear to Ahrden that, deep down, she didn't mean to harm him—that she knew he would be able to fend off all of her attacks.
+Maybe she had sent the wrong message to him all along by being too hostile and too aggressive.
 She would have taken it all back if she could, but it was too late now.
 Too late for her.

-Not the pain nor the complete incineration had arrived, but the shaking of the ground and the sound of the explosion stretched out and became continuous.
+Neither the pain nor complete incineration arrived; instead, the shaking of the ground and the sound of the explosion stretched out and became continuous.
 Not daring to get up, she slightly opened her eyes and looked out through the cracks between her fingers.
-What she saw there was a sight she didn't even know could exist in this world.
-She saw a violently flaring bright blue dome that stretched around her entire body, and around it, a similarly coloured yet more hostile arcane energy rushed desperately, trying to breach the barrier which stood between Alia and the surge of the deadly power.
+What she saw was a sight she hadn't even known could exist in this world: a violently flaring bright blue dome that stretched around her entire body, and around it a similarly coloured yet more hostile arcane energy rushed desperately, trying to breach the barrier that stood between Alia and the surge of deadly power.

-Alia didn't want to believe her eyes, but her other senses supported everything she saw at that moment.
-She couldn't see what was happening beyond the dome because the arcane which rushed around it was so dense and so bright that no other light could get through it.
-Acknowledging that maybe she wasn't going to die, and even if she was, it was entirely out of her control; she lowered her hands.
+Alia didn't want to believe her eyes, but her other senses supported everything she saw in that moment.
+She couldn't see what was happening beyond the dome because the arcane rushing around it was so dense and so bright that no other light could get through.
+Acknowledging that maybe she wasn't going to die—and even if she was, it was entirely out of her control—she lowered her hands.

-The onrush of the power continued, but she could not judge how much time had passed.
-Alia knew that Ahrden was doing the whole thing; both the attack and the protection and the might he could display stunned her profoundly.
-She knew that he was powerful, far more than any other person she has ever met, but this was a whole new level she didn't know existed.
-Ahrden wielded powers that were beyond her imagination.
-She understood now that all these times when she got the upper hand in a situation, it was because Ahrden was preoccupied, being careful not to harm her.
-Alia had admired what Ahrden did in the tavern, the courage he had to stand up to everyone.
-She found it charming that he later took the time to sneaked up on her and followed her on multiple occasions.
-And now, what she was seeing gave an entirely new lighting to all the past events she had witnessed him do.
-Now, she could understand that even though he handled the barfight with ease, he easily could have killed anybody in that bar.
-Alia even felt a hint of embarrassment when deep down she thought she could beat him in a fight or when she called him out for running away.
-Alia found no companion she felt enough to dedicate herself to, just as she found no one who could best her with ease.
-She had to bite her lips at what she saw because it was what she had been waiting for all these years.
+The onrush of power continued, but she could not judge how much time had passed.
+Alia knew that Ahrden was doing the whole thing—both the attack and the protection—and the might he could display stunned her profoundly.
+She knew that he was powerful, far more than any other person she had ever met, but this was a whole new level she hadn't known existed.
+Ahrden wielded powers beyond her imagination.
+She understood now that all those times when she'd got the upper hand, it was because Ahrden was preoccupied, being careful not to harm her.
+Alia had admired what Ahrden did in the tavern—the courage he had to stand up to everyone.
+She found it charming that he later took the time to sneak up on her and followed her on multiple occasions.
+And now, what she was seeing cast an entirely new light on all the past events she had witnessed him do.
+Now she could understand that even though he handled the bar fight with ease, he could have killed anybody in that bar.
+Alia even felt a hint of embarrassment when, deep down, she had thought she could beat him in a fight or when she called him out for running away.
+Alia had found no companion she felt enough to dedicate herself to, just as she had found no one who could best her with ease.
+She had to bite her lips at what she saw, because it was what she had been waiting for all these years.

-As suddenly as it came, the bright blue light disappeared, and with it, the flaring dome ceased to exist too.
+As suddenly as it came, the bright blue light disappeared, and with it, the flaring dome ceased to exist.
 Alia was able to look around now, and when she did, her jaw dropped.
-It looked as if she stood in the centre of a crater created by a meteor.
-The area around her showed no sign of green or any life for that matter.
-The ground around her that feel on the other side of the dome looked shiny from the glass, which was created in the incredible heat still radiating from everything.
-Further away, the blackened shiny ground turned to lifeless black coal, with the first green patches appearing quite far away.
-The trees that were the closest to Alia ceased to exist, and the ones that were further away were reduced to smoking black stumps.
+It looked as if she stood at the centre of a crater created by a meteor.
+The area around her showed no sign of green—or any life, for that matter.
+The ground that fell on the other side of the dome looked shiny from the glass created by the incredible heat still radiating from everything.
+Further away, the blackened, shiny ground turned to lifeless black coal, with the first green patches appearing quite far off.
+The trees closest to Alia had ceased to exist, and the ones further away were reduced to smoking black stumps.

-Alia finally looked at Ahrden, who stood some distance away facing her and breathed heavily.
+Alia finally looked at Ahrden, who stood some distance away facing her, breathing heavily.
 He looked as if he had just completed an arduous physical task and was now taking a moment to relax.

 Ahrden immediately saw how differently Alia was looking at him, and he had no idea how to react to it.
-He didn't really have anybody with whom he could share what he was truly capable of, and it was pleasant to have someone actually appreciate it.
-Berton used to scold him whenever he wanted to show him a new spell he had learnt and always sent him back to the books to learn about the academic aspect of arcane.
-Felinda worried for Ahrden more than her mother did.
-Probably because she was better able to grasp what he was meddling with.
+He hadn't really had anybody with whom he could share what he was truly capable of, and it was pleasant to have someone actually appreciate it.
+Berton used to scold him whenever he wanted to show a new spell he had learnt and always sent him back to the books to learn about the academic aspect of the arcane.
+Felinda worried for Ahrden more than his mother did—probably because she better grasped what he was meddling with.
 Still, in the end, she too wanted him to dedicate more time to the theoretical aspect of the class.
-No matter how much Ahrden learned what they wanted and how rarely he proposed to show a new spell, he always received the same response.
-After a while, all he could think of was that for different reasons, but both were trying to hold him back in a way.
+No matter how much Ahrden learned what they wanted, and how rarely he proposed to show a new spell, he always received the same response.
+After a while, all he could think was that—for different reasons—both were trying to hold him back in a way.

 Alia took a step towards Ahrden, then stopped.
-Her legs were still on the small patch of green that was protected by the dome, but they still felt weak and uncertain, a feeling she had scarcely experienced nowadays.
-She was so focused on Ahrden, and her senses were still unable to adjust after all that had happened that she didn't even hear the approaching footsteps.
-Through his heightened senses, Ahrden had detected the noise and quickly jerked his head in that direction.
+Her legs were still on the small patch of green that was protected by the dome, but they felt weak and uncertain—a feeling she had scarcely experienced nowadays.
+She was so focused on Ahrden, and her senses were still unable to adjust after all that had happened, that she didn't even hear the approaching footsteps.
+Through his heightened senses, Ahrden detected the noise and quickly jerked his head in that direction.
 The rest of the hunting party was still out of eyesight, but they were closing in fast.
-When he looked back, he saw that Alia too had heard them now and her expression became worried.
+When he looked back, he saw that Alia, too, had heard them now, and her expression became worried.
 Ahrden teleported right next to her, and without a word, he placed his hand on her shoulder and teleported away with her.

 When they materialized, Ahrden noticed that not only did he have a hand on her shoulder, but she was holding him by his arm too.
 Not a hostile or violent hold, but one that sought support.
-Alia was still not used to this new means of travelling, but Ahrden wanted to think that she holding onto him wasn't purely because she needed help to stand.
+Alia was still not used to this new means of travelling, but Ahrden wanted to think that her holding onto him wasn't purely because she needed help to stand.
 For the second time that day, Alia saw something she had never seen in her life.
 They were on top of the tallest mountain she had ever seen, overlooking what seemed like the whole world.
 Cold and piercing wind blew hard at her, but she figured this must have been normal this high up.
-What surprised her was that the hostile wind and with it the cold had melted away from the small plateau they were on, and calming, warm, and peace had replaced their presence.
-When she looked at Ahrden, she saw him finishing the spell, which must have created the welcoming environment.
+What surprised her was that the hostile wind—and with it the cold—had melted away from the small plateau they were on, and calm, warmth, and peace had replaced their presence.
+When she looked at Ahrden, she saw him finishing the spell that must have created the welcoming environment.

-Ahrden bathed in the look Alia gave him when she saw him finishing the spell which created the protective dome around them.
-He had never had anyone look at him the way she was now and it was oddly not too distant from the one Alia gave him when he first saw her in the pub, but the sheer awe was undoubtedly a new thing in those big beautiful green eyes.
+Ahrden bathed in the look Alia gave him when she saw him finish the spell which created the protective dome around them.
+He had never had anyone look at him the way she was now, and it was, oddly, not too distant from the one Alia had given him when he first saw her in the pub—but the sheer awe was undoubtedly a new thing in those big, beautiful green eyes.

 'Tell me,' Alia said, fully turning towards Ahrden.
 'Tell me everything.'

 Ahrden spoke, and he spoke for hours.
-He spoke of his class; about arcane, about spells, about how to cast a spell, how to learn one and how to create one.
-He told her about the books he read, the ancient tomes he collected and the never-ending knowledge he sought.
-He told her what a rune was, how he could create one and what properties a rune could give an object that it was on.
-For the first time, Ahrden spoke about what he felt most passionate about and told it to someone who cared about it.
+He spoke of his class; about arcane, about spells, about how to cast a spell, how to learn one, and how to create one.
+He told her about the books he had read, the ancient tomes he collected, and the never-ending knowledge he sought.
+He told her what a rune was, how he could create one, and what properties a rune could give an object it was inscribed on.
+For the first time, Ahrden spoke about what he felt most passionate about—and told it to someone who cared.

 Both of them lost track of time as the hours flew by.
-Ahrden was so energized with everything that was going on that he maintained the shield that protected them from the outside environment without actively concentrating on it.
-Eventually, this feat combined with his earlier display of incredible magic caused him to tire.
+Ahrden was so energised by everything that was going on that he maintained the shield protecting them from the outside environment without actively concentrating on it.
+Eventually, this feat, combined with his earlier display of incredible magic, caused him to tire.
 Normally he wouldn't have been this weary, but subconsciously feeding the shield was something he wasn't used to.
 It was taxing, although he took no notice of it at first.

 The sun was already on its way down when Ahrden felt that he couldn't drain himself any longer, even if he wanted to.